 For example, “Drunken Sailor” was considered a “short-haul” shanty designed for tasks requiring quick pulls over a relatively short time with a beat of four “pulls” per verse.
 All hands roared out the song in unison, as they hoisted a sail or raised an anchor.
 Hence the chorus: “Wey, hey, up she rises.“

-Tap or click on the next image or link to listen to our song performed with more of an emphasis on the required beat–as well as a few more verses!
+Tap or click on the triangle in the next image or link to listen to our song performed with more of an emphasis on the required beat–as well as a few more verses!

 With no special requirements other than to hold a seaman’s attention, as well as make light of a hard and repetitive job, virtually any song could be adopted for this purpose, provided it was delivered at the required tempo—and, almost always, with some, shall we say, ribald or, in fact, downright raunchy innuendo.